readfish plugins API

 Sample another chunk of data

-class readfish.plugins.utils.Result(channel, read_number, read_id, seq, decision=Decision.no_seq, barcode=None, basecall_data=None, alignment_data=None)[source]
+class readfish.plugins.utils.Result(channel, read_id, seq, decision=Decision.no_seq, barcode=None, basecall_data=None, alignment_data=None)[source]

 Bases: object